Blog Home / Study Guides & Resources / Islamic Law of Business Contracts and Transactions

 4. Free Will of the Parties

-The parties should be free to enter into a contract and determine its contents, there should be no coercion or undue influence.
+• Voluntary Agreement: Both parties should enter into a contract willingly.
+There should be no form of coercion or undue influence

 5. Contract Should Not Contradict Any Objective of Shariah